-If you got hurt or sick on the job in Asheville and cannot work as a result, you might be eligible for workers’ compensation relief.
+If you got hurt or sick on the job in Asheville and cannot work as a result, you might be eligible for workers’ compensation benefits.
 The North Carolina workers’ compensation rules are strict.
-If you miss deadlines or do not comply with certain requirements, you could be denied benefits.
+If you miss deadlines or do not comply with certain requirements, you could be denied disability benefits.

 If you are dealing with injuries or an illness significant enough to keep you from working, you should not have to jump through bureaucratic hoops to get the help you need.
-An Asheville workers’ comp lawyer from Farmer & Morris Law, PLLC could help you navigate the administrative process.
+A personal injury lawyer in Asheville from Farmer & Morris Law, PLLC could help you navigate the administrative process.
 We encourage you to reach out to our team today because of how certain deadlines may affect your case.

-You can call us today at (828) 286-3866 to get started.
+You can call us today to get started.
 The initial consultation is free, and there is no obligation.

 An Overview of Workers’ Compensation in North Carolina

 The North Carolina Industrial Commission manages workers’ compensation claims in our state.
-When a worker gets injured on the job or contracts a work-related illness, workers’ compensation rules require that the injury or illness get reported right away to the employer.
+When a worker suffers an injury on the job or contracts a work-related illness, workers’ compensation rules require that you report the injury or illness to your employer right away.

-The commission explains that the employee should report an injury or illness immediately, both orally and in written form.
-Your employer likely has a form you should use to make this report.
-The same source specifies that the report to the employer should happen “in any event, within 30 days.”
+The commission explains that you, the employee, should report an injury or illness immediately, both orally and in written form.
+Your employer likely has a form you should use to make this report official.
+The same source specifies that you must make your report to your employer within 30 days of the incident or your discovery of the injury.

 Your boss must give you a Form 18 for you to complete and send to the commission.
 Your employer must also send the commission a Form 19.
 Both forms notify the commission of the workers’ compensation claim.
-Employers who self-insure or carry workers’ compensation insurance must post an informational notice in a place where other workers can see it.
+Employers who self-insure or carry workers’ compensation insurance must post an informational notice in a place where other workers can see it on these procedures to receive workers’ compensation benefits.

 How to Identify Your Employer’s Workers’ Compensation Carrier